 This is due to something called the automatic stay, which places a freeze on any collection actions by creditors from the moment a debtor files for consumer bankruptcy.
 The stay extends to landlords, meaning that if you are behind on rent but have already filed, your landlord will not be able to initiate the eviction process.

 However, it is also important to be aware that creditors — including landlords — may request that the stay be lifted.
-If the court grants your landlord a lift on the automatic stay, then he or she will be able to proceed with the eviction actions as originally planned.
-If a landlord wants the stay to be lifted, he or she must attend a hearing, which frequently results in a lift being granted within several days.
+If the court grants your landlord a lift on the automatic stay, then they will be able to proceed with the eviction actions as originally planned.
+If a landlord wants the stay to be lifted, they must attend a hearing, which frequently results in a lift being granted within several days.
 You will have to make a convincing argument in court as to why the stay should not be granted.

 If the Eviction Process Started Before Filing Bankruptcy

-If the landlord had a judgment prior to the filing, he or she will not be bound by the automatic stay.
-Additionally, if the tenant seriously violated the terms of their lease (e.g. destruction of property), then the landlord can move forward with eviction regardless of whether or not the stay has been lifted by filing a certification.
+If the landlord had a judgment prior to the filing, they will not be bound by the automatic stay.
+Additionally, if the tenant seriously violated the terms of their lease (e.g., destruction of property), then the landlord can move forward with eviction regardless of whether or not the stay has been lifted by filing a certification.
 In this scenario, the landlord must serve the tenant notice of the certification within 15 days.